idkhtn/idkhtn/README.md

 # Hi, I'm Joanna 👋

-Passionate software engineer with a particular focus on
+Passionate software engineer with a particular focus on developing robust and scalable software solutions for real-world challenges.
 <!-- Apple Platforms – iOS/macOS.
 You can find me creating videos on [iOS Academy](https://www.youtube.com/iOSAcademy), contributing to Open Source here on Github, and frequenting new coffee shops in NYC. -->